aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 `eos_designs` supports multiple options such as L3LS-EVPN with 3-stage or 5-stage, L2LS, MPLS, AutoVPN and CV Pathfinder.
 The sections below highlight some of these topologies, but you can extend `eos_designs` to support your own topology by using [`node_type_keys`](#node-type-customization) to create your own node type.

-## Design type

-!!! note
-    The `design.type` variable has been removed in AVD 6.0.0.
-    The default [Node Type Variables](#node-type-variables) can be used with all designs.

---8<--
-ansible_collections/arista/avd/roles/eos_designs/docs/tables/design.md
---8<--

 ### 3-stage clos topology support (Leaf & Spine)

 - The **eos_designs** role support various deployments with layer 3 leaf and spine (3-stage Clos) and optionally, with dedicated overlay controllers.